Wizard: User Guide

 - Deploy the generated application to your instance.

-- Launch the visualization app url, point it to the generated application and start using it right away.
+- Launch the visualization app URL, point it to the generated application and start using it right away.

 Anatomy of the Wizard Config